foojack87/local_ai/README.md

 # Local AI: Ollama + Open WebUI with GPU Support

 This guide helps you set up [Ollama](https://ollama.com) with [Open WebUI](https://github.com/open-webui/open-webui) on a Linux system using Docker, with GPU acceleration (NVIDIA).
+This version intentionally binds to localhost to keep setup private and limit access strictly to your machine.

 ---